Bugsnag Verification Overview

 - Verification Provider Setup - In Harness, you connect Harness to your Bugsnag account, adding Bugsnag as a Harness Verification Provider.

 - Harness Application - Create a Harness Application with a Service and an Environment.
-We do not cover Application set up in this article.
-See Application Checklist.
+We do not cover Application setup in this sequence.
+See Application Components.

 - 24/7 Service Guard Setup- In the Environment, set up 24/7 Service Guard to monitor your live, production application.